AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/ClrToXmlType.md

 AttributeTypeType.ClrToXmlType Method
 =====================================
-AutomationML 2.1 APIGets the xmlType type for the specified CLR type.
+Gets the xmlType type for the specified CLR type.
 The Mapping is done according to [Mapping XML Data Types to CLR Types.][1]
 This reverse mapping is not unambiguous.
 If more than one mapping is possible, the most common used description is generated.
 If No mapping is defined the 'xs:string' is used.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)